zy2438633945/lab4/README.md

 ## Build the frontend

-Next, we'll implement the frontend using Next.js and deploy it conveniently via Vercel.
+Next, we'll implement the front-end using Next.js and deploy it conveniently via Vercel.
 To initialize the project, use the `npx create-next-app@latest` command.
 Once complete, create a `.env` file in the root directory to specify some environment variables that shouldn't be hardcoded in the source code and can be easily changed on-the-fly:

 ```
 TIDBCLOUD_DATA_SERVICE_PUBLIC_KEY=PUBLIC_KEY